Yamla Pagla Deewana: Plot

-Paramvir Singh (Sunny Deol) is a Non-resident Indian (NRI) living happily with his Canadian wife Mary (Emma Brown Garett) along with his two kids Karam and Veer and his mother (Nafisa Ali) in Vancouver, British Columbia, Canada.
-Years ago, after the birth of Paramvir's younger brother Gajodhar, Paramvir's father, Dharam Singh (Dharmendra) had run away from home and took Gajodhar with him, due to difficulties with the family.
+Paramvir Singh is a non-resident Indian (NRI) living happily with his Canadian wife Mary along with his two kids Karam and Veer and his mother in Vancouver, British Columbia, Canada.
+Years ago, after the birth of Paramvir's younger brother Gajodhar, Paramvir's father, Dharam Singh, had run away from home and taken Gajodhar with him due to difficulties with the family.
 Back in present, a Canadian comes to visit Paramvir at his home, where he sees Dharam Singh's photo.
 The Canadian recognises Dharam as a thief who had robbed him when he went to tour in Banaras.
-Upon hearing this news, Paramvir's mother sends him to Banaras to find his father, and younger brother.
+Upon hearing this news, Paramvir's mother sends him to Banaras to find his father and younger brother.